 A manufacturer of a Thin Film Heat Exchanger (TFHE) – which is used in conjunction with other components in high temperature coating applications such as caramel coated popcorn – found cracks in their units.

-The manufacturer had requested an evaluation of their TFHE units considering the recent design changes and the operational practices of their customer.
+The manufacturer had requested an evaluation of their TFHE units due to recent design changes and the operational practices of their customer.
 We performed an engineering and finite element analysis to determine the root cause of the cracking, and make recommendations.

 The results determined that the use of cold flush water when shutting down the TFHE, either at the end of the day or due to a problem in the process line created high stresses in susceptible regions of the outer cylinder assembly structure.
 Repeated application and removal of these high stresses caused fatigue damage and ultimately a low cycle fatigue failure.